Islam in Ethiopia: The fourth holiest Muslim city

 The 82 mosques in Harar have served a religious and social function for society.
 Once a day, men go and pray in the mosque while the women pray at home, though construction has begun in areas where women can pray as well.
-Mosques would also allow Islamic learning such as the interpretation of the Quran, the Arabic language, and the principles of Islam.
+Mosques would also allow Islamic learning, such as the interpretation of the Quran, the Arabic language, and the principles of Islam.

 Denominations

 Sunni

 Muslims in Ethiopia are predominantly Sunni.
-In Sunni Islam, there are four schools of thought and three of them are located in Ethiopia; the main one is held by the Shafi'i school.
+In Sunni Islam, there are four schools of thought, and three of them are located in Ethiopia; the main one is the Shafi'i school.
 Roughly 98% of Ethiopian Muslims are Sunni, whilst another 2% adhere to other sects.

 Shia

 Shia Islam is not represented in Ethiopia compared to other denominations.

 Ibadism

 Ibadis were allegedly seen as the most admirable Muslims to be eligible for the caliphate office and are known for being the earliest sect of Islam.
 There are about 500,000 Ibadis residing in North and East Africa as well as Oman and Tanzania.